John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # CRAN instructions for installing R in Ubuntu: https://cran.r-project.org/  Select 'Ubuntu' on < Download R for Linux (Debian, Fedora/Redhat, Ubuntu) >
-     # < install build-essential> is not in the CRAN instuctions but was needed for me and others on the internet.
+     # < install build-essential> is not in the CRAN instuctions but was needed by me and others on the internet.
      apt update -qq
      apt -y install build-essential